untitle1/HLS-final-project/README.md

 TUL PYNQ-Z2 development board

 __Procedure__
-put the notebook with the block directory at same work space, then use ./run-docker.sh notebook to open the notebook where is located in Autoencoder directory.
+Put the notebook with the block directory together to the (path to FINN installed)/notebooks, then use ./run-docker.sh notebook to open the notebook where is located.